 Alberto Lattuada directed.
 In 1950, eight years and eight directing titles into his career, he had co-directed Luci del Varietà, which was Federico Fellini’s first film.
 Another later Fellini collaborator, perhaps his greatest, Ennio Morricone, created Fraülein Doktor’s at-times extraordinary, metallic, Xenakis-like soundtrack.

 The film was based loosely on the intrepid life of Elsbeth Schragmüller, a Prussian doctor of political science turned ace spy.
 (So were G.W.
 Pabst’s 1937 French drama film Mademoiselle Docteur (Street of Shadows) and a 1933 Leni Riefenstahl project that was never made because censors stated plainly that its spy theme would be unacceptable.)

 Perhaps the marketing wonks claim it puts bums in seats.
 If that’s true, how lamentable is that?
 Not because the susceptibilities of viewing publics are particularly here or there.
-Rather, what’s galling is the abuse of metaphor and other means of literary and film creation that “based on real events” does.
+Rather, what’s galling is the abuse of metaphor and other means of literary and film creation that “based on real events” commits.

-Third – and most annoyingly – it hardly reflects well on many script writers they seem unable to conceive of a story unless some historical or reported events happen – “reality” – to provide them with a story line to dicker with.
+Third – and most annoyingly – it hardly reflects well on many script writers that they seem unable to conceive of a story unless some historical or reported events happen – “reality” – to provide them with a story line to dicker with.